rahulgadre/kubernetes/README.md

 ####

-This repo contains yaml files created as part of kubernetes practice.
+This repo contains yaml files created as part of learning kubernetes.